yujieho/Image_Partition/README.md

 ### Images with number of pixels > 10,000

+- The Nythöm method is the only way to implement.

+- The time two Nyström method algorithms take are barely different.

 :pencil2: `images/cat.jpg`, size of image: 660 * 1100, number of colors: 15, number of samples: 10.